4 Types of Exercise Kids Need

 - Gymnastics or cheerleading

-- Working out with exercise weights or resistance bands.
-If you don't have weights, you can use cans of food or full water bottles instead -- they work, too.
+- Working out with weights or resistance bands.
+If you don't have weights, you can use cans of food or full water bottles instead.

-3. Bone strengthening exercise helps your bones grow and keeps them strong.
+3. Bone-strengthening exercise helps your bones grow and makes them less likely to break.

 You should do these exercises at least three times a week.
-Bone strengthening activities include:
+Try things like: